getnamingo/registrar/INSTALL.md

 ```

 Edit the `config.php` with the appropriate database details and preferences as required.

-Use the provided `nginx_server.conf` to create a `rdap.example.com` Nginx host.
-Move it to `/etc/nginx/sites-available/rdap.conf`, create a symbolic link with `ln -s /etc/nginx/sites-available/rdap.conf /etc/nginx/sites-enabled/` and restart Nginx with `systemctl restart nginx`.

 Copy `rdap.service` to `/etc/systemd/system/`.
 Change only User and Group lines to your user and group.